Nikola Krajinović

-Nikola Krajinović (/sh/; born 9 November 1999) is a Croatian football player who plays for FC Koper.
+Nikola Krajinović (/sh/; born 9 November 1999) is a Croatian football player.

 Club career

 He made his Croatian First Football League debut for NK Lokomotiva on 26 May 2017 in a game against HNK Cibalia.
 On 4 January 2019, Krajinović was loaned out to NK Rudeš for the rest of the season.
 In summer 2019, he joined NK Osijek's reserve team.